shanface33/Wax_Figure_Face_DB/README.md

 Jia, Shan, et al. "A database for face presentation attack using wax figure faces."
 International Conference on Image Analysis and Processing.
 Springer, Cham, 2019.

 ## Summary
-The database contains three folders "ProtocolX" (Protocol ID) with images in three subfolders:
+The WFFD database contains three folders "ProtocolX" (Protocol ID) with images in three subfolders:

 * **Protocol1** :<br/> The wax figure face and real face pairs came from different recording devices and environment, and were grouped manually;